Michael Amiridis

-Michael Amiridis is a higher education Administrator and professor who serves as the 30th president of the University of South Carolina.
+Michael Amiridis is a Greek-American academic who serves as the 30th president of the University of South Carolina.
 Prior to this position, he served as chancellor of the University of Illinois Chicago from 2015 to 2022.

-Personal life
+Early life and education

-Amiridis was born in Kavala, Greece.
+Amiridis was born in 1962 in Kavala, Greece.
 He is the elder of the two sons of the late Dimitri and Aspasia Amiridis.
 Before migrating to the United States, he attended the Aristotelian University of Thessaloniki.
 Amiridis earned his Ph.D. in chemical engineering from the University of Wisconsin-Madison in 1991 and became a U.S. citizen in 2000.
-He and his wife, Ero Aggelopoulou-Amiridis, have two children.

 Early career

 For three years after earning his Ph.D., Amiridis worked as a research engineer at W.R.
 Grace and Co., an international manufacturer of specialty chemicals and materials, in Columbia, Maryland, and taught for a semester at Johns Hopkins University in Baltimore.
 He left the private sector in 1994 and accepted a position as assistant professor of chemical engineering at the University of South Carolina.